 To overcome such difficulties, in recent years, many organizations have opted to replace several distinct information systems with a single integrated system that can support business activities for different business functions.
 Such systems are called enterprise systems.

 An enterprise system, also known as an enterprise resource planning (ERP) system, is a cross-functional information system that provides organization-wide coordination and integration of the key business processes and helps in planning the resources of an organization.

 With the help of enterprise resource planning systems, information can flow seamlessly across the firm.
 Also, different business processes from sales, production, manufacturing, logistics, and human resources can be integrated into organization-wide business processes.

 An ERP system is driven by the ERP software suite-a set of integrated software modules–and a common centralized database.
-The software modules support the basic business processes under different functional areas, and the database stores data from and feeds the data to various applications supporting the internal business activities.
+The software modules support the basic business processes under different functional areas and the database stores data from and feed the data to various applications supporting the internal business activities.

 - Communicate the critical firm-wide information on the business performance to managers all across the organization quickly, so as to enable them to make better decisions and at the right time.

 - Reduce the cost involved in transaction processing, hardware, software, and IT support staff in a significant manner.

 - Improve the quality and efficiency of customer service, production, and distribution by integrating the company’s internal business processes in sales, finance, production, custom logistics, etc.

 - Help to create a more uniform organizational culture where everyone uses a similar type of processes and information to do business.

 According to Oracle NetSuite “, Each ERP module is designed for specific business functions, providing the data, and supporting the processes that will help those employees do their jobs.
 Every module plugs into the ERP system, so the system provides a single source of accurate data, even as the business adds new modules.
 If the ERP system is the toolbox, the modules are the screwdriver, wrench, hammer, and other tools in the box that each has specific uses.